 5 – E – Eisbach (river surfers)

 Walk across the street and walk diagonally through the public Italian style Renaissance garden.
 Cross Franz Josef Strass and walk along Prinzeregentenstrasse until you see the park on your left.
 Walk over to the bridge over the Eisbach river.
 On most days, and especially on the weekends, you will see surfers here in the wetsuits surfing on the river.
-It is amazing!
+It is amazing and certainly not something I had expected to see in Germany!

 6 – F – Neue Pinakothek